Pharmacist License by Exam/Score Transfer

 New pharmacists will receive a letter from TSBP confirming they are licensed within three weeks.

 Exam scores may be viewed through NABP.
-If an applicant failed any of the examinations, TSBP will send a retake packet via US Postal Service within four weeks.
+If an applicant failed any of the examinations, TSBP will email a retake packet within 3 weeks.

 Step Seven: Renew Initial Pharmacist License